zeditor01/cdc_examples/C005_zcx.md

 * In-memory networks ( hipersockets ) that can't be snooped on
 * EAL5 certified LPAR security

+<br><hr>

-3. z/OS Container Extensions (zCX).
+<h2 id="3.0">3. z/OS Container Extensions (zCX).</h2>

 z/OS Container Extensions, is essentially a framework for supporting docker within z/OS.
 If you know docker on Linux, Unix, Windows or Mac, then you know docker on z/OS.
 The primary scope of this document is deploying CDC inside zCX.
 If you want to read more about zCX then please review some other source of zCX information, including the following Redbooks.

 Getting started with z/OS Container Extensions and Docker https://www.redbooks.ibm.com/abstracts/sg248457.html